 # Centralized Mail Transport (recommended)

-All inbound mail → On‑premises Exchange → Route to appropriate mailbox
+All inbound mail → On‑premises Exchange → Route to mailbox

 All outbound mail → On‑premises Exchange → Internet